iteam1/crawan/README.md

 ### libraries

-Each time you install new lib, please note.
+Each time you install new lib, please note.there are 2 os-system using for this repo `linux-ubuntu` and `windows`

     requests
     requests-html